 April 14, 2020

-Every word we speak and every action we take promotes either domination or partnership.
-It is up to each and every one of us to create a narrative that supports the health of humans and the entire planet.
+Every word we speak and every action we take promotes either Domination or Partnership.
+It is up to each and every one of us to create a narrative that supports the health of humans and the entire planet. – Teddie Potter

 - Organizing and movement building: Shaping bottom-up solutions to challenges in planetary health